How to Find Accrued Interest?

 Accrued Interest Formula

 The accrued interest formula is not that difficult to understand.
-Below is given a step-by-step formula guide to calculate the accrued interest of a potential bond buy or sale.
+Below is given a step-by-step formula guide to calculate the potential bond buy or sale.

 Factor = Time Held After the Last Coupon Payment / Time Between Coupon Payments